Koenkk/zigbee2mqtt.io/docs/devices/QBCZ11LM.md

 Now toggle the plug/switch once with the button on it, from now on it will restore its state when reconnecting to power.

+## OTA updates
+This device supports OTA updates, for more information see [OTA updates](../information/ota_updates.md).

 ## Exposes